d-tatianin/BLogger/README.md

 By default, the console logger is disabled.
 Activate & decativate with `EnableConsoleLogger()` & `DisableConsoleLogger()` respectively.
 ### - Printing with color
-Console logger can print its messages with a specific color for each logging level, which can be set in BLogger.h.
+Console logger can print its messages with a specific color for each logging level, which can be set in LogLevels.h.
 Currently supported colors:
 -   `BLOGGER_BLACK`
 -   `BLOGGER_RED`